 Kitzmiller is a tiny town located in the state of Maryland.
 With a population of 293 people and just one neighborhood, Kitzmiller is the 264th largest community in Maryland.
-Much of the housing stock in Kitzmiller was built prior to World War II, making it one of the older and more historic towns in the country.
+Kitzmiller has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Kitzmiller is a blue-collar town, with 47.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kitzmiller is generally considered to be a blue-collar town.
+47.73% of the Kitzmiller workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kitzmiller is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Kitzmiller who work in food service (14.77%), office and administrative support (11.36%), and business and financial occupations (6.82%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kitzmiller has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kitzmiller has few renters and college students.
 But the biggest reason it is quieter in Kitzmiller than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kitzmiller may be for you.

-Being a small town, Kitzmiller does not have a public transit system used by locals to get to and from work.
+Kitzmiller is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Kitzmiller, just 8.28% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.